Transparent Replication Using Metaprogramming in Cyan: The Cyan Language

-Methods \srcstyle{init} and \srcstyle{init:} are constructors.
-They cannot be called directly by sending a message to a variable or expression (as the constructors of other object-oriented languages).
-To each \srcstyle{init} or \srcstyle{init:} method the compiler creates a method \srcstyle{new} or \srcstyle{new:} in the same prototype with the same parameters as the original method.
-This method creates an object and sends to it the corresponding \srcstyle{init} or \srcstyle{init:} message.
-Then the compiler adds a method \srcstyle{new: String name, String address} to prototype \srcstyle{Building} of Figure~\ref{fig:Building} (it is added to the compiler internal representation, the original source code is not changed).
-This method can only be called by sending a message to the prototype itself:
+Object constructors are methods with names \srcstyle{init} or \srcstyle{init:} (if there are parameters).
+They cannot be called directly by sending messages.
+For each method \srcstyle{init} or \srcstyle{init:} found in a prototype, the compiler creates a method \srcstyle{new} or \srcstyle{new:} in the same prototype with the same parameters as the original method.
+This \srcstyle{new} or \srcstyle{new:} method creates an object and sends to it the corresponding \srcstyle{init} or \srcstyle{init:} message.
+For example, the compiler adds a method\\ \verb| |\srcstyle{new: String name, String address}\\ to prototype \srcstyle{Building} of Figure~\ref{fig:Building}.\footnote{These methods are added to the compiler internal representation, the original source code is not changed.} This method can only be called by sending a message to the prototype itself:

-This \srcstyle{new:} method creates a new object of \srcstyle{Building} and calls the \srcstyle{init:} method of Line 8.
 It is a compile-time error to send a message \srcstyle{new} or \srcstyle{new:} to anything that is not a prototype.

-\srcstyle{Building} is the name of the prototype declared in Figure~\ref{fig:Building} and it is a reference to an object of this prototype when \srcstyle{Building} appears in an expression.
-That can be better understood by showing how prototype \srcstyle{Building} is translated to Java.

-The Cyan compiler produces Java code.
-The Cyan prototype \srcstyle{Building} is translated to the Java class \srcstyle{\_Building}.
-This class declares a static public final field called \srcstyle{prototype} whose type is \srcstyle{\_Building}.
-This field is initialized with an object of \srcstyle{\_Building} in its declaration.
-Since the field is static, there is only one field for all \srcstyle{\_Building} objects.
-Since it is final, the \srcstyle{prototype} field refers to the same object during all the program lifetime.